-Before enforcing a judgment, the creditor should be aware that if the defendant does not have any way of paying the debt, then the monies may not be recovered.
+Before seeking to enforcing a judgment, a creditor should be aware that if the defendant does not have any way of paying the debt, then the monies will probably not be recovered.

-If the creditor doesn’t know the debtor’s financial position, they can send the debtor an Examination Notice requesting that they provide the information.
+If a creditor doesn’t know a debtor’s financial position, they can send the debtor an Examination Notice requesting that they provide information about their income and assets.
 This information can be used to decide whether to take enforcement action and if so, what action to take.

 If the debtor doesn’t comply fully with the Examination Notice, then an Examination Order can be issued.
 This is an order that the debtor must come to court to answer questions and show documents about their financial position.

 One option for enforcing a judgment is through a writ.
 There are two types of writs that can be used to enforce a judgment.